EarthEngineering/protocol/EARTH-Protocol-english.md

 ## FindNeighbour

-`FindNeighbour`: the message replied by the neighbour node.
+The message replied by the neighbour node.

 message`Neighbours` contains 3 parameters: